How To Find The Size Of A Directory In Linux

 Suggested Read – How To Create Files Of A Certain Size In Linux

-That’s all for now.
+And, that’s all for now folks.
 Hope this helps.
-If you find this guide useful, please share it on your social networks, and support OSTechNix.
+More good stuffs to come.
+Stay tuned!
+If you find this guide useful, please share it on your social, professional networks and support OSTechNix.

 Thanks for stopping by!